kyma-project/kyma/components/event-publisher-proxy/README.md

 ## Overview

-The Event Publisher Proxy receives Cloud Event publishing requests from the cluster workloads (microservice or Serverless functions) and redirects it to an eventing platform.
-An example of an eventing platform would be SAP's One Event Bus.
+The Event Publisher Proxy receives Cloud Event publishing requests from the cluster workloads (microservice or Serverless functions) and redirects it to the Enterprise Messaging Service Cloud Event Gateway.

 ## Prerequisites